Basics on positively multiplicative graphs and algebras: Introduction

-The goal of the paper is first to propose a unified approach in the study of positively multiplicative graphs independent of the algebraic or geometric context where they appear naturally.
-The results, presented in an expository style, gather basics on these notions that we will need in future works and for which we did not find explicit references in the literature.\ Although they use quite elementary tools, we believe that they deserved to be written down.
-We will explain in particular how to decide whether a graph is multiplicative and then provide simple procedures to compute the related basis.\ When a graph $\Gamma$ is positively multiplicative at $v_{i_{0}}$ we will also give a general construction (called expansion) yielding an infinite graded rooted graph~$\Gamma_{e}$ defined from~$\Gamma$ for which it is easy to get a complete description of the extremal positive harmonic functions.\ These functions are essential tools in the study of random walks on graphs or alcoves tilings (see for example \cite{Ker} and \cite{LT2}).\ Our second objective is to establish basics results on positively multiplicative algebras and graphs that we will need in \cite{GLT2} and \cite{GLT3} to study respectively random walks on alcoves tilings and convergences of random particle systems disposed on a circle.
+The goal of the paper is to propose a unified approach in the study of positively multiplicative graphs independent of the algebraic or geometric context where they naturally appear.
+The results, presented in an expository style, gather basic facts on these notions that we will need in future works and for which we did not find explicit references in the literature.
+Such results will be used in particular in \cite{GLT2} and \cite{GLT3} to study respectively random walks on alcoves tilings and convergences of random particle systems on a discrete circle.
+Although they use quite elementary tools, we believe that they deserved to be written down.
+We will explain in particular, when the graph is of maximal dimension, how to decide whether a graph is multiplicative and then provide simple procedures to compute the associated basis.\ When a graph~$\Gamma$ is positively multiplicative, we will also give a general construction (called expansion) yielding an infinite graded graph~$\Gamma_{\se}$ defined from~$\Gamma$ for which it is easy to get a complete description of the extremal positive harmonic functions.\ These functions are essential tools in the study of random walks on graphs or alcoves tilings (see for example \cite{Ker} and \cite{LT2}).